Eva Louise Buus: Biography

 While a student at the Royal Academy, Buus was awarded the 2008 Caspar David Friedrich Prize in Greifswald, northern Germany which led to a solo exhibition "Expanding Nature" there the following year.
 Her first major solo exhibition in Denmark was "Colour me Blind" (2011) at the Galleri Christina Wilson in Copenhagen.
 Her works exploited the juxtaposition of colours, apparently revealing tones that were not really present.
 Details only became evident as the observer moved around in front of each of her images.

 In 2012, Buus exhibited works at a solo exhibition titled Hvide Nætter (White Nights) at the Maniitsog Museum in western Greenland with support from the Danish Arts Council.
 While she had previously worked mainly with "light", her landscapes now also covered "darkness" as an important component of life in Greenland.
 The works on display responded to the intensity of the light in the room.
 When the lighting was dim, they revealed surprising detail and colour while in bright light, only outlines could be seen.
 At the end of the year, in collaboration with Krista Rosenkilde, she participated in the "Light - Heavy" exhibition at the Gentofte Central Library north of Copenhagen in which her "light" paintings stood in sharp contrast to Rosenkilde's three-dimensional forms.

 In 2013, Buus exhibited at the Caspar-David-Friedrich-Zentrum in Greifswald, explaining her works were painted with a greatly reduced colour palette.
 This caused the almost complete disappearance of the contrasts and colours, leaving images that were virtually monochrome.
 "Although the motifs are detailed and figuratively formed, they first remain latent until the eyes become accustomed to the contrasts in the colouring.
 Only then do the motifs begin to emerge," she commented.

 In March 2015 at Fanø Kunstmuseum, Buus exhibited a series of images on metal plates crafted by applying various acids.
 The motifs were inspired by the works of the Swedish artist Carl-Johan Forsberg who painted scenes on the island of Fanø.
 She explained she had fallen in love with Forsberg's works when she first saw his painting "Sønderho Havn ved nat" (Sønderho Harbour at Night) which she has reinterpreted applying her new approach.

 Another exhibition involving Buus's interpretations of Forsberg attracted hundreds to the Rønnebæksholm culture centre near Næstved for a vernissage on 19 September 2016.
 Buus has continued to develop her interest in the Swedish painter, especially after she discovered watercolours of both attractive and rather ugly, corpulent women in the archives of Fanø Museum.
 The exhibition now presents Forsberg's originals side by side with Buus's evolving metallic interpretations of the women he painted with an eye for beauty.
 The exhibition, bringing attention not only to Forsberg but above all to Buus, is scheduled to continue until 18 December.

+In April 2026, Buus organized an exhibition in Horsholm titled "Mellem Jord og Himmlen" (Between Earth and Heaven).
+Inspired by nature, gardens and culture, it presented archetypes from Nordic and Greek mythology in which figures of godesses provide reflections of time, transition and concern.